Research and reports

 Find out more about the gigabit voucher scheme and check if you’re eligible.

 The government has made funding available to some local authorities in England that are introducing clean air zones.
-Eleven cities in the UK are launching some form of low emission zone in 2022, so you may be eligible for a grant to support your business with upgrading your vehicles or paying for the new charges.
+Make sure you keep up to date with the new low emissions zones in UK cities.
+And you may be eligible for a grant to support your business with upgrading your vehicles or paying for the new charges.

 Simply Business runs an annual competition to support small businesses to set up or grow their business.
 Business Boost gives away a cash grant to one winning business that captures our judges imagination.